 For our Tuesday Enrichment Program, our current design for the membership is freedom from specific duties for parents.
 All parents are welcomed to volunteer and to offer their talents when it suits them.
-Often parents do to enhance the experiences of the group.
-Within our Friday Democratic Process program, parents are expected to serve as clas helpers in rotation with other parents.
+Often parents do enhance the experiences of the group.
+Within our Democratic Process and Outdoor Immersive Learning programs, parents are expected to serve as class helpers in rotation with other parents.
 There is a buy-out option for those who prefer not to volunteer on that Parent Team.

 Q: If I only enroll as a Member for $50, what can I expect?

 Members, or member-only enrollment, gives your child access to:

 - Clubs such as Odyssey of the Mind, ASL Sign Language Club, or Book Clubs

 - 4-6 field trips

 - Coop-wide events (examples may include Lemonade stands, craft fairs, parties)

 - Parent resource meetings, such as curricula share events and guest speakers